Zoardedz/stemnotes/Chemistry/LO5.md

 # Nomenclature (the naming) of compounds

 In general forms, alkanes can be attributed to single bonds, alkenes or also known as alkylenes can be attributed to double bonds, alkynes can be attributed to triple bonds, (use the suffix from the ends of these alka- prefixes in the naming of the compound (in the suffix, as:)).
-For example: Hex**ane**, But**ane**, Pent**ene** or Pent**ylenes**.
+For example: Hex**ane**, But**ane**, Pent**ene** or Pent**ynes**.

 Alkanes have a chemical formula of $C_nH_{2n+2}$, Alkenes have a chemical formula of $C_nH_{2n}$, Alkynes have a chemical formula of $C_nH_{2n-2}$.
 The prefix for the compound should be deduced according to $n$ which is the number of satisfied Carbons, where: